Katscan-static/printf/README.md

 _printf
 _printf is a custom implementation of the C programming function printf.
-This project is an application of the C programming knowledge that Holberton School cohort 14 students have learned.
+This project is an application of the C programming knowledge that ALX School cohort 12 students have learned.

 Prototype: int _printf(const char *, ...);